MicrosoftDocs/entra-docs/docs/fundamentals/custom-security-attributes-overview.md

 ms.collection: M365-identity-device-management
 ---

 # What are custom security attributes in Microsoft Entra ID?
-(Preview)

-> [!IMPORTANT]
-> Custom security attributes are currently in PREVIEW.
-> For more information about previews, see [Universal License Terms For Online Services](https://www.microsoft.com/licensing/terms/product/ForOnlineServices/all).

 Custom security attributes in Microsoft Entra ID are business-specific attributes (key-value pairs) that you can define and assign to Microsoft Entra objects.
 These attributes can be used to store information, categorize objects, or enforce fine-grained access control over specific Azure resources.
 Custom security attributes can be used with [Azure attribute-based access control (Azure ABAC)](/azure/role-based-access-control/conditions-overview).